 Statewide–For Small & Starting Co-ops/Private Buying Clubs:

-com.
+com, web: amishbiofarm.com.
 Private club members only.
 100 percent grass-fed.
+70 percent of their milk is A2-A2.
 Real nutrient-dense products directly from the farmer.
 Looking for dropsites and buying clubs in CT.
 Willing to be a vendor at your workshop or conference.
 Products: raw grass-fed milk – cow, goat, sheep and camel, raw yogurt – cow, goat and sheep, raw kefir – cow, goat and sheep, raw cheese – cow, goat and sheep, raw cream, sour cream, cottage cheese w/cream, butter, ice cream; pasture raised meats – beef, pork and soy-free poultry, soy-free fertile pastured eggs, beef suet, tallow, pork fat, lard, beef and chicken stocks, cultured vegetables, homemade breads, soaked/dried nuts and seeds, raw honey, maple syrup, kombucha, beet kvass.
-To contact them about starting a new drop site, please call and leave a message.

 Bethel: Holbrook Farm, John Holbrook, 45 Turkey Plain Road, Bethel CT 06801; phone: 203-792-0561, web: holbrookfarm.net.
 Raw milk available.

 Bozrah: Brush Hill Dairy, Sarah Brush, 76 Brush Hill Rd, Bozrah CT 06334; phone: 860-859-3026; email: firstname.lastname@example.org.
 Raw cow’s milk and fresh eggs for sale on the farm and at at Ekonk Hill Turkey Farm in Sterling.

 Branford: Four Seasons Market, 875 West Main Street, phone: 203-488-4248.
 Sells Foxfire Farm milk.